tldr-pages/tldr/pages/osx/ditto.md

 `ditto {{path/to/source}} {{path/to/destination}}`

-- Print a line to the Terminal window for every file that’s being copied:
+- Print a line to the Terminal window for every file that's being copied:

 `ditto -V {{path/to/source}} {{path/to/destination}}`